 ECDC-ASEF workshop: Strengthening the link between emergency risk communication and preparedness planning

-For the first time ECDC and the Asia-Europe Foundation (ASEF) jointly organise a capacity-building workshop to discuss the challenges of incorporating emergency risk communication in all aspects of public health emergency preparedness planning.
-The workshop ‘How can we be better prepared for the next global health threat - Planning and implementing emergency risk communication’ takes place during the 7th and 8th September in Stockholm and convenes over 60 public health experts from Asian and EU/EEA countries.
+For the first time, ECDC and the Asia-Europe Foundation (ASEF) jointly organised a capacity-building workshop to discuss the challenges of incorporating emergency risk communication in all aspects of public health emergency preparedness planning.
+The workshop ‘How can we be better prepared for the next global health threat - Planning and implementing emergency risk communication’ took place 7-8 September in Stockholm and convened over 60 public health experts from Asian and EU/EEA countries.

 Risk communication as a core public health competence in infectious disease management: Development of the ECDC training curriculum and programme

 Dickmann, P., Abraham, T., Sarkar, S., Wysocki, P., Cecconi, S., Apfel, F., Nurm, Ü.

 Measles and rubella elimination: communicating the importance of vaccination

 The goal of this project is to support EU Member States in their fight against measles and rubella.
 This report should enable Member States to engage in effective, evidence-based risk communication.

 A literature review on effective risk communication for the prevention and control of communicable diseases in Europe